 Short-term Care: Rehospitalizations

-This metric measures the number of rehospitalizations per 1,000 days of short-term care.
-Minimizing rehospitalizations during rehabilitation is critical to restoring the health of patients.
+Measures the number of rehospitalizations per thousand days of short-term patient care.
+Avoiding the hospital during rehabilitation is critical to restoring the health of patients.